jackeys/Power-Armor-to-the-People/Documentation/Description.md

     * Note: If you are using AWKCR's Consistent Power Armor Overhaul replacer plugin, be sure to download the [rusty T-51 fix](https://www.nexusmods.com/fallout4/mods/50798?tab=files)
 * [Brotherhood of Steel Power Armor Overhaul](https://www.nexusmods.com/fallout4/mods/11978) - Gives the Brotherhood of Steel multiple types of power armor
 * [Children of Atom Power Armor](https://www.nexusmods.com/fallout4/mods/47586) - Unique variants and can be worn by the Children of Atom

-## Some Assembly Required
+* [Some Assembly Required](https://www.nexusmods.com/fallout4/mods/12050) - Makes power armor rare in the world, contributing to the feeling that people have been scavenging it for the last 210 years

-The power armor scarcity of [Some Assembly Required](https://www.nexusmods.com/fallout4/mods/12050) contributes greatly to the feeling that others in the wasteland have been scavenging the power armor sets.
-However, not every power armor set supported by Power Armor to the People has a patch to bring its repair, durability, and armor rating in line with Some Assembly Required.
-As such, the installer for Power Armor to the People has a plugin that provides only the scarcity aspects of Some Assembly Required.
-If the power armor sets you want to use all have patches for Some Assembly Required, go ahead and use the full version instead if you want the other changes.
+    * The Atom Cats CPAO patch from Some Assembly Required is also highly recommended to make T-60 unique to the Brotherhood of Steel

-The Atom Cats CPAO patch from Some Assembly Required is also highly recommended to make T-60 unique to the Brotherhood of Steel, whether you use the full version of Some Assembly Required or just the redistribution version included with Power Armor to the People.
+    * The No Stat Change version is recommended, as most of the power armor sets that Power Armor to the People supports do not have a Some Assembly Required patch and the stat changes make power armored enemies harder

 # Installation